 Substrate temperature should be between 40°F and 175°F and exceed the dew point temperature by a minimum of 5°F. Can be installed down to 20°F. Please contact GCP’s Technical Service when installation below 40°F is anticipated.

 SILCOR® resin (Part B) components are pigmented and need to be mixed before application with an air driven corkscrew-type mixer or similar.
 Mix at low speed to avoid air entrapment until a homogeneous color is obtained.
 After mixing, keep the Part B component agitated using a slow turning mixer in the drum during spray application using the 3-bung lid.
 SILCOR® isocyanate (Part A) components are supplied ready to use and do not need pre-mixing.

 Both Part A and B are moisture-sensitive and need to be protected from all sources of moisture.

 SILCOR® 900MP Spray Application

-SILCOR® membranes are sprayed multi-directional (up-down / left right) in several passes to obtain uniform coverage and membrane thickness.
-Hold the gun perpendicular to the substrate at a distance of 24 to 36 inches.
+SILCOR® membranes are sprayed multi-directionally (up-down / left right) in several passes to obtain uniform coverage and membrane thickness.
+The spray gun is held perpendicularly to the substrate at a distance of 24 to 36 inches.
 When applying, care is required at the overlap to ensure even coverage of the overlap area.
 Spray-applied SILCOR® membranes should be applied at a minimum thickness of 80-mils.
 In order to achieve uniform membrane thickness, a smooth and constant gun speed is required by the gun operator.